zenglenn42/CityMatch/README.md

 ![alt](docs/img/tooltip-fixed.png)

-***bam***! :-) Regression fixed.
-To be truly awesome, I'd delve in and figure out _why_ that innocent commit caused the grief.
+***bam***!
+Regression fixed.
+To be truly awesome, I'd delve in and figure out _why_ that innocent commit causes the grief.
 But I'm feeling just semi-awesome today and know where to pick up the chase when the spirit moves.
+I'll settle for this win for now since I have some interesting strategy-pattern work in mind.

 ## [Table View](#contents)